Eiad/ETH-Piggy-Bank/README.md

 ## License
 This project is licensed under the MIT License.
 You can view the license details in the [License tab](https://github.com/Eiad/ETH-Piggy-Bank?tab=License-1-ov-file) on the GitHub page.

+## 🔗 Smart Contract Repository

+For those interested in the underlying technology that powers the **Crypto Piggy Bank**, we invite you to explore our smart contract repository: [ETH-Piggy-Bank-contract](https://github.com/Eiad/ETH-Piggy-Bank-contract).

+### 🛠️ What's Inside?

+The smart contract is the backbone of our application, built using Solidity and deployed on the Ethereum blockchain.
+Here's a brief overview of its key features:

+- **Time-Locked Deposits**: Users can deposit ETH with a customizable lock time, ensuring that their funds remain secure and inaccessible until the specified duration has elapsed.
+This feature is crucial for promoting disciplined savings.

+- **Secure Withdrawals**: The contract enforces strict rules around withdrawals, allowing users to access their funds only after the unlock time has passed.
+This mechanism is designed to prevent premature withdrawals, safeguarding users' savings.

+- **Event Logging**: Every deposit and withdrawal action is logged on the blockchain, providing transparency and traceability.
+Users can verify their transactions on Etherscan, ensuring complete trust in the system.

+- **Gas Efficiency**: The contract is optimized for gas usage, making transactions cost-effective for users.
+This is particularly important in the Ethereum ecosystem, where gas fees can fluctuate significantly.

+- **Robust Error Handling**: The contract includes comprehensive error handling to manage edge cases, such as attempts to withdraw funds before the unlock time or deposits without sending ETH.

+By leveraging the power of smart contracts, the **Crypto Piggy Bank** not only offers a user-friendly interface but also ensures that your savings are managed securely and transparently.
+Dive into the code and see how we've harnessed blockchain technology to revolutionize the way you save!